rubenfiszel/master-thesis/src/rbpf.md

 ## Asynchronous Augmented Complementary Filter

 As explained previously, in this highly-dynamic setting, combining the gyroscope and the accelerometer to retrieve the attitude is not satisfactory.
-However, we can reuse the intuition from the complementary filter, which is to combine precise but drifting short-term measurements to other measurements that do not suffer from drift.
-This enable a simple and computationally inexpensive novel filter that we will be able to use later as a baseline.
-In this case, the short-term measurements are the acceleration and angular velocity from the IMU, and the non drifting measurements come from the Vicon.
+However, we can reuse the intuition from the complementary filter, which is to combine precise but drifting short-term measurements to other measurements that do not suffer from drifting.
+This enables a simple and computationally inexpensive novel filter that we will be able to use later as a baseline.
+In this context, the short-term measurements are the acceleration and angular velocity come from the IMU, and the non drifting measurements come from the Vicon.

 We will also add the property that the data from the sensors are asynchronous.
 As with all following filters, we deal with asynchronicity by updating the state to the most likely state so far for any new sensor measurement incoming.
 This is a consequence of the sensors having different sampling rate.